Matrakçı Nasuh: Honors and legacy

 In his hometown of Visoko, in Bosnia Matrakčija is regarded as a Bosnian Leonardo da Vinci.
 A street near the Hometown Heritage Museum Visoko (Zavičajni Muzej Visoko) is named after him: Matrakčijina (English: Matrakci's Street).

 A documentary film about Matrakçı was produced by Turkish Radio-television in 1978.

+Fatih Al portrayed Matrakçı Nasuh Pasha in 2011's Magnificent Century.